d'Orsay museum view

 To learn more about Neel’s ideals and art, please read our article “Alice Neel in the Guggenheim Bilbao — Astonishing Paintings.”

 Critics may say the Pompidou cannot compare with MoMA in New York and Tate Modern in London; however, we strongly disagree.
-If you want to view additional images from retrospectives presented by the Pompidou Centre in recent years, the art of Georgia O’Keeffe, Francis Bacon and Victor Vasarely are highlighted in our article entitled: “Great Exhibitions from the Past at the Pompidou Centre.”
+If you want to view additional images from past retrospectives presented at the Centre Pompidou, please check out art by Georgia O’Keeffe, Francis Bacon and Victor Vasarely highlighted in our article entitled: “Great Exhibitions from the Past at the Pompidou Centre.”

 Op Art (above) by Victor Vasarely and a triptych by Francis Bacon (below)